-- 1 Includes the arbitrated wage adjustment payable under the 1 September 2015 Declaration of General Ruling. - 2 Rounded to the nearest dollar. - 3 Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - (b) Salaries and wages shall be paid fortnightly and may at the discretion of the Commissioner be paid by electronic funds transfer.
+- 1 Includes the arbitrated wage adjustment payable under the 1 September 2016 Declaration of General Ruling. - 2 Rounded to the nearest dollar.

+3 Annual salaries (fortnightly rate x 26.089) are for reference purposes only.

+(b) Payment of salaries

+Salaries shall be paid fortnightly and may at the discretion of the Commissioner be paid by electronic funds transfer.